HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

 ```

   Since we're passing in a reference to "self" we could also just set a
-variable and modify it from within the thread, but I like to explicitly pass
+variable and modify it from within the thread, but I like to explicitly return
 the variable out to the calling function with the custom status method.

 ## test